nirmeir/Ex_2-OOP/README.md

 # EX2

--Authors: Nir Meir, Shai Moshe
+- Authors: Nir Meir, Shai Moshe

 ## About the Project:
--This is task 3  in our OOP course.
+- This is task 3  in our OOP course.
--This project contains two parts:
+- This project contains two parts:

 ### Part 1:
--In this part, we compare the runtime of three methods for counting the number of lines in a set of text files:
+- In this part, we compare the runtime of three methods for counting the number of lines in a set of text files:

--One method that counts the lines sequentially, without using threads -One method that counts the lines concurrently using threads -One method that counts the lines concurrently using a thread pool -The following classes and functions are included in this part:
+- One method that counts the lines sequentially, without using threads
+- One method that counts the lines concurrently using threads
+- One method that counts the lines concurrently using a thread pool
+- The following classes and functions are included in this part:

 #### Code Description:

 ##### Ex2_1.java: This class contains the following functions:
--createTextFiles: This function creates a specified number of text files with random numbers of lines.
+- createTextFiles: This function creates a specified number of text files with random numbers of lines.
 The function returns the names of the created files.
-  -getNumOfLines: This function calculates the number of lines in the text files sequentially and prints the time taken to do so.
+  - getNumOfLines: This function calculates the number of lines in the text files sequentially and prints the time taken to do so.
-  -getNumOfLinesThreads: This function calculates the number of lines in the text files concurrently using threads and prints the time taken to do so.
+  - getNumOfLinesThreads: This function calculates the number of lines in the text files concurrently using threads and prints the time taken to do so.
-  -getNumOfLinesThreadPool: This function calculates the number of lines in the text files concurrently using a thread pool and prints the time taken to do so.
+  - getNumOfLinesThreadPool: This function calculates the number of lines in the text files concurrently using a thread pool and prints the time taken to do so.

 ##### Ex2_3.java: This class extends the Thread class and is used to calculate the number of lines in a single text file concurrently using threads.
 It contains the following functions:
--Ex2_3: This function creates an instance of the class with the name of the file to be processed.
+- Ex2_3: This function creates an instance of the class with the name of the file to be processed.
--getTotalNumLines: This function returns the total number of lines processed by all instances of the class.
+- getTotalNumLines: This function returns the total number of lines processed by all instances of the class.
--run: This function reads the lines in the file and increments a total count of lines processed by all instances of the class.
+- run: This function reads the lines in the file and increments a total count of lines processed by all instances of the class.

 ##### Ex2_4.java: This class implements the Callable interface and is used to calculate the number of lines in a single text file concurrently using a thread pool.
 It contains the following function:

--call: This function reads the lines in the file and returns the number of lines in the file.
+- call: This function reads the lines in the file and returns the number of lines in the file.